-Our Department of Pharmacy Services, which includes the hospital and retail pharmacies, takes care of all medication needs on-site at Cancer Treatment Centers of America® (CTCA).
+The Department of Pharmacy Services, which includes the hospital and retail pharmacies, takes care of all medication needs on-site at Cancer Treatment Centers of America® (CTCA).

 With the electronic health records (EHR) system, our pharmacy processes are completely paperless.
-This helps to ensure accuracy and control in medication delivery.
+This helps to ensure timeliness and accuracy in medication delivery.
 Working from one comprehensive medical record for each patient also helps to improve safety.
-The prescriptions are usually delivered to you within 10 to 45 minutes.
-You and your family members/caregivers can also drop off prescriptions for medications or supplements to be processed at our on-site retail pharmacy.
+Medications orders are reviewed, prepared and delivered in a safe, accurate and timely manner.
+You, your family members and caregivers can also drop off prescriptions for medications or supplements to be processed at our on-site retail pharmacy.

 The retail pharmacists have developed guidelines for reviewing and dispensing all prescription and supplement products.
 We look for drug-drug interactions and drug-herb interactions and make sure that every supplement prescribed is safe and won’t interfere with a patient’s treatment regimen.
 Naturopathic clinicians help develop guidelines for safe management of herbal and natural products.
 Patients and guests may stop by the retail pharmacy if they have medication-related questions.

-A separate pharmacy near/in the hospital's Infusion Center mixes chemotherapeutic drugs and other intravenous medications.
+The hospital pharmacy, which is located adjacent to the Infusion Center, prepares chemotherapeutic drugs and other intravenous medications.
 The word “chemotherapy” is a broad term that includes a variety of medicines that specifically target cancer, and may also include medicines to minimize side effects such as nausea.
 Chemotherapy treatment is prepared based on individualized dose requirements for each patient.
-Prior to mixing your chemotherapy, our pharmacists will review your lab results to make sure you can tolerate the prescribed dose and that it's the most appropriate drug for your particular health state.
+Prior to preparing your chemotherapy, our pharmacists will review your lab results to make sure you can tolerate the prescribed medication and dose and that it's an appropriate drug or combination for the cancer we are targeting.

 Using this information, our pharmacists will work with your oncologists to determine the best chemotherapy schedule and delivery method.
 They also check for any drug interactions and recommend additional medications to help to prevent or reduce chemotherapy- and medication-related side effects.

 The team at the Hospital Pharmacy is devoted to patient safety.
 Each medication goes through stringent safety tests before it reaches the patient.
-Safety regulations consist of an extensive double-check chemotherapy order verification process, which requires two pharmacists to evaluate patient-specific information, such as lab results, past treatment and other clinical issues such as kidney or liver impairment that may require dose modification to ensure you receive the dose that is appropriate for you.
+Safety regulations consist of an extensive verification process, which requires two pharmacists to evaluate patient-specific information, such as lab results, past treatment and other clinical issues such as kidney or liver impairment that may require dose modification to ensure you receive the dose that is appropriate for you.

-Throughout your care, you will likely have questions about your medications and any anticancer drugs you are receiving, such as chemotherapy.
+Throughout your care, you will likely have questions about your medications and any anti-cancer drugs you are receiving.
 The pharmacy team will interact regularly with your physicians and other practitioners to ensure you receive safe and effective treatment.
 Pharmacists will be available to help answer your questions and educate you on the safe use of medications.
 We value communication with our patients and other health care practitioners, because this ensures that your overall care is provided in a coordinated and effective way, and ultimately promotes better outcomes for you, our patient.

 The pharmacy team at Eastern